There’s a reason doctors spend seven years training in medical school – anatomy is hard, no doubt about it.

 What causes ovarian cancer?

-It’s not exactly clear what causes ovarian cancer but we do know there are certain factors that put a woman at more risk of developing it.
-Lifestyle factors such as smoking, Hormone Replacement Therapy and breast feeding for less than 6 months can account for around 1 in 5 of ovarian cancers.
+It’s not exactly clear what causes ovarian cancer but we do know there are certain factors, like older age, that put a woman at more risk of developing it.
+Lifestyle factors such as smoking, being overweight or obese, and post-menopausal hormones can account for around 1 in 10 of ovarian cancers.
 Some genetic mutations, such as the ones affecting the BRCA1 and the BRCA2 genes can make a woman much more likely to develop ovarian cancer.
 If you have a family history of breast and ovarian cancers, you may want to ask your doctor about genetic counselling or testing.

 Common signs and symptoms of ovarian cancer